Akashrajasekar/Agile-Loop-Hackathon/README.md

 - Download and add `configs.json` to this project directory => then run `autherizor_for_tokens.py` to generate a `token.json` file

+- Add your API key in the `config.yaml` file

 ```
 🎥 Check out [this video](https://youtu.be/B2E82UPUnOY) on how to create a project and get your keys and configs! _(credits: [NeuralNine](https://www.youtube.com/@NeuralNine))_
 ```

 # We leverage Llama 3 8B as our llm 🦙.

 To run it using Ollama:
 - Run Command Prompt as Administrator

 - Update pip and install these dependencies: